-Federal Information Security Management Act (FISMA) Review: FY 2022 - The objective of this review is to evaluate CFTC's information security program and practices as required by FISMA.
-16 These years audit focused on 20 core controls.
+Federal Information Security Management Act (FISMA) Review: FY 2023 - The objective of this review is to evaluate CFTC's information security program and practices as required by FISMA.
+16 This year's audit focused on 40 core controls and was performed with support from cybersecurity subject matter experts.